shvets/acceptance_test2/README.md

-# AcceptanceTest 2 - Gem that simplifies configuration and running of acceptance tests
+# AcceptanceTest v.
+2 - Gem that simplifies configuration and running of acceptance tests

 ## Installation